HOTEL & VENUE

 Natalie Dolci is a Licensed Independent Clinical Social Worker and currently serves as a Planning and Development Specialist in the City of Seattle Mayor’s Office on Domestic Violence and Sexual Assault.
 Prior to this, she spent 11 years as a victim advocate, providing services to survivors of domestic violence, sexual assault, stalking and harassment.
 She has provided direct services in community-based agencies, the University of Washington Police Department and the Seattle Police Department.
 Natalie conducts research and training as a member of the Technology-Enabled Coercive Control (TECC) Working Group.
 This multidisciplinary group is working to build the capacity of providers to respond when survivors are experiencing Technology-Enabled Coercive Control.
 The TECC Working Group seeks to build bridges between the private technology sector, helping professions, and the criminal justice system to more effectively provide relief to cyberstalking survivors.
 Natalie is also a member of the Association of Threat Assessment Professionals.

-Zach Goodwin is an award-winning high school director and filmmaker.
+Zachary Goodwin is an award-winning high school director and filmmaker.
 With several festivals under his belt, including South by Southwest, Zach loves to create films that inspire and awe his audience.
 He is fully committed to following his passion and strives for a future in feature length film directing.

 Marta Prada Peláez